Please note - this is a site of historical record and does not contain current service information

 just six months until Badgerline's abrupt withdrawal locally in March

-As an aside the new 'hail and ride' mini bus service by Charlie's Cars was possibly the last licensing battle under the old pre-1985 Transport Act legislation, and was granted as a licence despite strong opposition from Bournemouth Transport and the Borough of Bournemouth.
-Operation started with a road service liceence one day before deregulation of bus services commenced in autumn 1986.
+As an aside the new 'hail and ride' mini bus service to Winton by Charlie's Cars was possibly the last licensing battle before the introduction of the changes made by the Transport Act 1985 with deregulation of bus services coming into effect on 26th October 1986.
+The route licence was granted despite strong opposition from Bournemouth Transport and the Borough of Bournemouth.
+So the new operation started under the authority of a road service licence on 25th October, exactly one day before the then 'new fangled' deregulation of bus services commenced - with the supreme irony that a licence to run the route would no longer be needed as and from the very next day.

 October 1987 and operated for a while on a route linking Southampton